kellino/DiscreteEntropy.jl/paper/paper.md

 ```math
 H(X) = - \sum_{x \in X} p(x) \log (p(x))
 ```
 However, it is extremely hard when knowledge of the distribution is incomplete.
+It is well know that the `MaximumLikelihood` (or Plugin) estimator, underestimates the true entropy on average.
+The entropy of `X` is *at least* as large...